mfranco1/cms-nms/README.md

 * Simplicity makes it easy to adopt and use
 * You should practice objective thinking and use of the scientific process in other aspects of your life

+### Disclaimer

 This scale provides a standardized quantitative measure of facial attractiveness but is inherently subjective and influenced by cultural, personal, and contextual factors.
-It should not be viewed as an absolute or definitive assessment, as perceptions of beauty vary widely.
+It should not be viewed as an absolute or definitive assessment, as **perceptions of beauty vary widely**.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all contributors who have helped expand this tool!

 <p align="right"><a href="#readme-top">back to top</a></p>